MalaysiaOfficial Name: Malaysia

 Safety and Security

 The Department of State remains concerned about the possibility of terrorist attacks against U.S. citizens in Southeast Asia.
 Extremist groups in the region have demonstrated the capability to carry out attacks in locations where Westerners congregate, and these groups do not distinguish between civilian and official targets.
 The U.S. government has designated two such groups, Jemaah Islamiyah (JI) and the Abu Sayyaf Group (ASG), as Foreign Terrorist Organizations.
 JI is linked to al-Qaeda and other regional terrorist groups and has cells operating throughout the region.
-Since April 2014, Malaysian authorities have arrested 37 supporters of the Islamic State in Iraq and the Levant (ISIL) terrorist group, including many individuals who planned to fight in Syria and Iraq.
+Since 2014, Malaysian authorities have arrested more than 100 supporters of the Islamic State in Iraq and the Levant (ISIL) terrorist group, including many individuals who planned to fight in Syria and Iraq.

 The Malaysian government has designated the entire eastern portion of Sabah (extending from the town of Kudat in the north to Tawau district near the border of Indonesia) as the Eastern Sabah Security Zone, and established the Eastern Sabah Security Command (ESSCOM) to coordinate security forces' activity.
 There is a significant police and army presence in the area, and road checkpoints have increased.
 The Malaysian government has also enhanced efforts to patrol its maritime border with the Philippines, yet the area’s size and remoteness continue to make the region vulnerable to future security incidents.